x

 • Capacity-based – paid as per the capacity nodes needed

-Based on user and capacity, the types of licenses in Power BI can be listed as:
+Based on user and capacity, the types of Power BI licenses can be listed as:

 License Type User/Capacity Based